Development Team Service - pre planning application advice

 For an initial discussion at scheme concept stage, all you will need to supply are details of the site location, preferably indicated on an Ordnance Survey Map, with a written description of your proposal.

-We believe that there are five key stages to this service.
+There are five key stages to this service.
 For less complex schemes, these stages will be less distinct and probably combined.
 Flexibility is key, and the process can be tailored to meet the needs of each development proposal.
 These stages do not represent the whole of the service.
 In between, we will continue to communicate with you by phone, by email, or in writing.

 This meeting is to ensure that your proposals are supported in principle by strategic policy at national, regional and local level.
 This enables us to advise you if your proposal is likely to fail on principle, thus allowing you to avoid unnecessary cost.